Adventure travel isn’t always about wave riding and rock climbing, sometimes it’s about heading inside, to explore our inner worlds.

-Meditation is an ancient wellness method that focuses on practicing awareness to train attention and awareness and achieve a mentally clear, emotionally calm, and stable state.
+Meditation is an ancient wellness method that focuses on practicing awareness to train attention and awareness and achieve a mentally clear and emotionally calm and stable state.
 The practice is usually performed individually, in a still seated position with eyes closed.

 Meditation can have many significant health benefits, such as better concentration, increasing self-esteem and self-awareness, reducing stress, helping manage anxiety or depression, reducing addiction, controlling pain, and promoting altruistic behavior.